Claim: President Obama has cancelled the National Day of Prayer.

 Origins: The United States has observed many unofficial national days of prayer throughout its history until 1952, when President Harry S. Truman signed a bill proclaiming a National Day of Prayer ("on which the people of the United States may turn to God in prayer and meditation at churches, in groups, and as individuals").
 This bill did not establish a specific calendar date for the event, but left it up to each president to designate a date of his choosing.
 In 1988, President Ronald Reagan fixed the date of the National Day of Prayer as the first Thursday

-In 2009 and again in 2010, items were circulated claiming that President Barack Obama had "canceled" that year's National Day of Prayer.
+In 2009 (and every year since), rumors were circulated claiming that President Barack Obama had "canceled" that year's National Day of Prayer.
 These claims were false and were based on a misunderstanding of the nature of the National Day of Prayer and the role of the President of the United States in its observation.

 There is no official ceremony (presidential or otherwise) prescribed for the observance of the National Day of Prayer: it is a day on which the people of the U.S. are called upon "to turn to God in prayer and meditation," however they choose to do so.
-President Obama opted to issue the traditional proclamation designating the National Day of Prayer in 2009 (as he did again in 2010 and again in 2011) while observing the occasion privately:
+President Obama opted to issue the traditional proclamation designating the National Day of Prayer in 2009 (as he did again in 2010, 2011, 2012, 2013, 2014, and 2015) while observing the occasion privately:

 "Prayer is something that the president does every day," said White House Press Secretary Robert Gibbs.
 Adding that Obama would sign a proclamation to recognize the day.
 "I think the president understands, in his own life and in his family's life, the role that prayer plays.
 And I would denote that the administrations prior to the past one did proclamations.
 That's the way the president will publicly observe the national prayer day.
 But, as I said, privately, he'll pray as he does every day."